 An optional PowerPoint template is available to download for your use but is not required.

 Pre-recording Information & Tools

-Speakers who chose to pre-record their talk, which will be played through the event platform will then join the video live for Q&A with attendees for an additional 10 minutes.
+Speakers will pre-record their talk, which will be played through the event platform, and will then join the video live for Q&A with attendees for an additional 10 minutes.

 Some suggested tools to use for recording are Quicktime, Google Hangouts, Zoom, a screen recorder, or something similar.
 The recording should show your slides/screen as well as you presenting using a picture in picture style format.
 Please feel free to reach out with any questions.

 Uploading Instructions for Pre-recorded Sessions

 We have multiple options for uploading your pre-recorded presentation:

 Videos need to be received no later than Friday, May 21.

 As with physical events, live interaction is essential to the success of virtual events and we are asking every presenter, whether presenting live or via pre-recorded session, to join for live chat with attendees at the end of their session, within the platform.
 This will provide added value to the audience and create more of an ‘event’ experience.
 You will have 10 minutes immediately following your presentation, for Q&A.